 Today is April First.
-In many places people will be celebrating April Fools’ Day.
+In many places, people will be celebrating April Fools’ Day.
 This day is dedicated to a whole lot of fun practical jokes and good times.
 Not everyone should be laughing.

 The challenge in life is to tell the difference between the truth and things that are not true, regardless of the label we choose to put on those less-than-true thoughts and comments.
-Today you may be able to get away with some untruths, if you can tell the difference, but not every day.
+Today you may be able to get away with some untruths if you can tell the difference, but not every day.

-The falsehoods told today in the course of the April Fools’ Day festivities are in the medieval tradition when Fools were jokesters, comedians and the like.
+The falsehoods told today in the course of the April Fools’ Day festivities are in the medieval tradition when Fools were jokesters, comedians, and the like.
 When we know things are exaggerated and overblown they can be laughable and a bit of silly fun.
 Not all untruths are innocent.

-The most dangerous type of lies are the kind we tell ourselves.
+The most dangerous type of lies is the kind we tell ourselves.
 People in recovery, from whatever they chose to call their problem, may find that they have been telling lies, giving people stories, so much they have begun to believe their own dishonesty.
 Substance abusers, required to be dishonest to continue their addiction are at special risk to have stopped seeing the distinction between the true and the false in their own minds.

 If you have been telling yourself things that are not true and have started to believe those stories they can be a huge obstacle to overcome on your road to recovery.